TakoSquid/TakoSquid.github.io/index.md

 # Hello ! 🐙

-📚 I'm a student in my Master’s Degree in Engineering final year at the [Brest National School Of Engineering](https://www.enib.fr/en/).
-I'm currently looking for a 6 month internship !
+👨‍🎨 I'm working as a Technical Artist @ Hangar13 !

-🎯 My current long term-goal is to become a Technical Artist.
+👀 I'm currently looking for opportunities and working on my portfolio.

 ✨ Checkout my [projects]({{ site.github.url }}/projects) !
 And feel free to [contact]({{ site.github.url }}/contact) me.